Goncalves745/Magic8ball/README.md

 ## Acknowledgments

-- The Magic 98Ball concept was inspired by the classic Magic 8 Ball toy.
+- The Magic 8 Ball concept was inspired by the classic Magic 8 Ball toy.

 Enjoy using the Magic 9 Ball Python!
 May it bring fun and whimsy to your decision-making adventures.